darkawesome/blog/content/blog/Voronoi.md

 -   What do each of the four colors/quadrants mean?

-      **The colors for the mean ozone are showing the ozone levels and separating the breaks based on the abundance of the ozone in the different California counties.For the LISA the colors are showing the higher than average areas withing the cluster that are surrounded by high ozone beyond the critical threshold (0.05).
-Likewise the same is true for the lower than average areas that are surrounded by low ozone where nothing is.**
+      **The colors for the mean ozone show the ozone levels and separate the breaks based on the abundance of the ozone in the different California counties.
+For the LISA the colors are showing the higher than average areas within the cluster that are surrounded by high ozone beyond the critical threshold (0.05).
+Likewise the same is true for the lower-than-average areas that are surrounded by low ozone where nothing is.**

 -   How do they link to the Moran scatterplot?